Rapptz/discord.py/docs/discord.rst

 7. Now the resulting URL can be used to add your bot to a server.
 Copy and paste the URL into your browser, choose a server to invite the bot to, and click "Authorize".

-    - You can't use normal invites of the server.

 .. note::